crflynn/stochastic/README.md

 *Note*: the test only rejects the hypothesis that the data fits with the probability distribution, or does not reject it for a certain significance level.
 It cannot confirm, only 'not-reject'.

 Mainly intened to be interacted with using functions `ks2d1s` and `ks2d2s`, which take as inputs one 2 column matrix and one 2D function or two two column matrices respectively.
 These algorithms compute the relative probabilities of finding data in orthonormal quadrants that surround each point in the data set, then uses those to compute the K-S statistic with its distribution function (`Qks`).
-Look around 14.3.7 and 14.7.1 in [3] for detailed arcane mathemagics explanations.
+Look around 14.3.7 and 14.7.1 in [3] for detailed arcane mathemagic explanations.

 ## Issues
 Float number representation and rounding.
 There are still issues around this that arise: probabiliies expected to sum to 1.0 return 0.99999999 instead, etc...
-No plans to implement any kind of solution to this.
-This test is not exact, rounding to a relatively low number of digits seem reasonable to me.
+No plans to implement any kind of solution to this: it sounds much more trouble than it is worth.
+This test is theoretically just an approximation, rounding to a couple digits seem reasonable to me.

 Prerequisites: *scipy*, *numpy*.